jduffield65/Isca/docs/namelists/main/idealized_moist_physics.md

 [`idealized_moist_model = True` in `atmosphere_nml`](atmosphere.md#idealized_moist_model).
 It contains options which specify the various modules associated with Isca’s moist physics configurations and is described on [Isca's website](https://execlim.github.io/Isca/modules/idealised_moist_phys.html).
-Some of the most common ones are described below:
+Some of the most common options are described below:

 ## Options
 ### `convection_scheme`